ufscwiki/Unfavorable-Semicircle-Wiki/docs/Un-REAL_UFSC.md

 December 31, 2017.

-The channel was undiscovered until [cryptic text posted in a tweet](NYE_tweet) that same night was decoded on January 1, 2018 by discord user Peter, with the text "VUNzZ1JUUkpOeTA1TXVCN2cyWDV1ZXFn" decoding in Base64 to "UCsgRTRJNy05MuB7g2X5ueqg", the text at the end of this channel's URL.
+The channel was undiscovered until [cryptic text posted in a tweet](NYE_tweet) that same night was decoded on January 1, 2018 by Discord user Peter, with the text "VUNzZ1JUUkpOeTA1TXVCN2cyWDV1ZXFn" decoding in Base64 to "UCsgRTRJNy05MuB7g2X5ueqg", the text at the end of this channel's URL.